MAPF-Competition/web_resource/updates.md

 Enhanced README: We understand the importance of clarity in understanding the competition framework.
 In response to your feedback, we've revamped our documentation to provide explicit and concise instructions.
 We've provided a clear explanation of program inputs and file formats in the documentation.
 Furthermore, Windows users will find detailed instructions to use our Start-kit within WSL in the updated README, ensuring that everyone can get started without any hiccups.

-More Example Instances: New instances are provided in Starti-Kit to cover a wide range of challenging problems.
+More Example Instances: New instances are provided in Starti-Kit to cover a wide range of challenging problems and fixed known issues in existing problems.

 ### Important Deadlines:
 Keep in mind the deadline for the main round is November 30th!

-Best regards,

-League of Robot Runners Organizing Team